martinlindhe/Punku/README.md

 ﻿# About

-Punku is a small set of utility classes
+Punku is a small set of utility classes for C#, developed in Mono using OSX and Linux.

+Over 300 unit tests verifies the correctness of these implementations.

 ## TODO